 Introduction to CAMx with Single-Source Discussion

-Instructors: Ralph Morris and Bart Brashers, Ramboll Environ
+Instructors: Ralph Morris and Bart Brashers, Ramboll US Corporation

 Member $150/Non-Member $250

 This half-day course introduces SCICHEM, a non-steady state Lagrangian puff model that can be used to study the impact of single or multiple sources on primary pollutants as well as secondary pollutants, such as ozone and secondary PM2.5.
-With the upcoming Appendix W revisions, photochemical models with a complete treatment of gas-phase and aerosol chemistry will be the preferred method for a Tier 2 demonstration approach.
+Photochemical models with a complete treatment of gas-phase and aerosol chemistry are the preferred method for a Tier 2 demonstration approach.
 Such models include photochemical grid models (PGMs), such as CMAQ and CAMx, as well as Lagrangian models, such as SCICHEM.
 SCICHEM includes chemistry modules comparable to those in CMAQ and CAMx for far field applications and secondary impacts, and an optimized chemistry scheme for near field applications for 1-hour NO2.
-The latest version of the model, SCICHEM 3.1, is publicly available on GitHub.
+The latest version of the model, SCICHEM 3.2, is publicly available on GitHub.